 Hike the West Fork Trail at Pinnacle Park in Sylva, North Carolina, climbing to exceptional views from The Pinnacle, a high-elevation, knobby summit.

-The journey to the summit makes for a fantastic, strenuous, upward hike through a scenic, creek-filled forest on Pinnacle Park’s West Fork Trail and Pinnacle Trail.
+The journey to the summit makes for a fantastic, strenuous, upward hike through a scenic, creek-filled forest on Pinnacle Park’s West Fork Trail.
 The hike is challenging, but exceptionally rewarding.
 The trails meander through a beautiful hardwood forest, and the summit views at the end of this out-and-back hike are simply unforgettable.
-The Pinnacle’s sun-drenched rock outcrops offer a great spot to soak in views of the nearby Plott Balsams, the town of Sylva, the Blue Ridge Parkway, and the neighboring Great Smoky Mountains on the northern horizon.
+The Pinnacle’s sun-drenched rock outcrops offer a great spot to soak in views of the nearby Blackrock Mountain and the Plott Balsams, the town of Sylva, the Blue Ridge Parkway, and the neighboring Great Smoky Mountains on the northern horizon.

-The hike racks up over 1800 feet of elevation gain in the outbound 3.5 miles, so it’s a challenging one, for sure – and the hike’s initial rocky climb along the West Fork Trail’s boulder-crusted old roadbed makes for a great, calf-burning workout.
-But The Pinnacle’s views are a fantastic, rewarding payoff for the effort.
+The hike racks up over 1800 feet of elevation gain in the outbound 3.5 miles, so it’s a challenging one, for sure – and the hike’s initial rocky climb along a boulder-crusted old roadbed makes for a great, calf-burning workout.
+But the summit’s views are a fantastic, rewarding payoff for the effort.

 The hike begins at the Pinnacle Park trailhead, north of Sylva, NC (view maps and driving directions).
-A wooden kiosk marks the trailhead; the hiking trails and backcountry sites at Pinnacle Park are free, but require a permit (available at the trailhead kiosk) before starting the hike.
-Permit completed, the hike skirts around a metal gate, following the trail northbound.
-In just under a tenth of a mile, the trail reaches a small spillway dam and waterfall on Fisher Creek, the remains of the Sylva’s former watershed that occupied Pinnacle Park before its conversion to recreation land in the 1990s.
+A wooden kiosk marks the trailhead; the hiking trails and backcountry sites at the park are free, but require a permit (available at the trailhead kiosk) before starting the hike.
+The hike skirts around a metal gate, following the trail northbound.
+In just under a tenth of a mile, the trail reaches a small spillway dam and waterfall on Fisher Creek, the remains of the Sylva’s former watershed that occupied the park before its conversion to recreation land in the 1990s.

 The West Fork Trail arcs to the southwest at .6 mile, crossing Fisher Creek and passing a small series of cascading waterfalls.

 The trail meanders through wide switchbacks, following the route of an old, rocky, boulder-filled, gravel road bed.
 The elevation climb intensifies as the trail climbs steadily upward, gaining over 1100 feet of elevation over the next course of 1.3 miles.
-The hike passes large, towering, mossy rock outcrops as it climbs and winds, and passes a trickling creek on trail right at 1.6 miles.
-Just after passing a small, mossy waterfall, the West Fork Trail meets a signed trail junction at 1.9 miles; from here, this hike turns left, hiking The Pinnacle Trail westbound.
+The trail passes large, towering, mossy rock outcrops as it climbs and winds, and hikes past a trickling creek on the right at 1.6 miles.
+Just after passing a small, mossy waterfall, the West Fork Trail meets a signed trail junction at 1.9 miles; from here, this route turns left, hiking The Pinnacle Trail westbound.
 (The trail to the right leads 1.8 miles to the summit of Blackrock Mountain, an intense climb that rewards with stunning 360-degree panoramic views.
 If you’re up for the extra mileage and a great workout, it’s a great addition to this hike.)

 The trail arcs southbound, winding through the forest.
 The hike rolls over a small knob at 2.8 miles, tunneling through dense rhododendron and mountain laurel thickets.
 The trail reaches a campsite at 3.2 miles.
 The hike continues on the opposite, south side of the campsite, ducking through dense rhododendron on a tight, narrow singletrack trail.
-And, suddenly, the trail breaks through the cover, the sun-drenched summit of The Pinnacle dead ahead.
+And, suddenly, the trail breaks through the cover, and the sun-drenched summit is dead ahead.

 A careful scramble up The Pinnacle offers stunning views, but the summit’s drop-offs are steep and sudden, so some caution is needed to navigate out to the craggy peak.
-The town of Sylva is easily visible to the south, and the towering peak of Blackrock Mountain, another of Pinnacle Park’s hiking destinations, dominates the near horizon to the northeast.
-Exceptional, mountainous views wrap The Pinnacle in every direction.
+The town of Sylva is easily visible to the south, and the towering peak of Blackrock Mountain, another of the park’s hiking destinations, dominates the near horizon to the northeast.
+Exceptional, mountainous views wrap around the summit in every direction.

-After soaking up the views (and grabbing a few Instagram-worthy shots), the hike flips in reverse, following The Pinnacle Trail and West Fork Trail in a nearly continuous downhill trek to the trailhead.
-The hike reaches the Pinnacle Park trailhead at 6.5 miles, completing the adventure.
+After soaking up the views (and grabbing a few Instagram-worthy shots), the hike flips in reverse in a nearly continuous downhill trek to the trailhead.
+The hike reaches the trailhead at 6.5 miles, completing the adventure.

-Pinnacle Park West Fork Trail: Directions & Details
+Pinnacle Park West Fork Trail Map, Directions & Details

 Free parking is available at the trailhead; donations accepted (and encouraged).
 Permit required (free; fill out the provided form at the trailhead).